-While many welcome these new freedoms, some people are either wary of going out or are finding their coronavirus anxiety levels are still too high to consider it.
-Although the prospect of reopening is both welcomed and scary, there are ways to help reduce your anxiety.
+While many welcome reopening, some people’s coronavirus anxiety levels are still too high to consider it.
+Try these tips to reduce anxiety.

 Never before in modern memory has the human race been faced with such a stressful and anxiety provoking foe.
 The novel coronavirus or COVI-19 has resulted in untold emotional unrest and fear among all nations and peoples of our world.
 There has been a lot of talk about the “invisible enemy,” an RNA based complex protein that looks like a World War 2 anti-ship mine with spikes sticking out of its surface.
 We are informed daily by the media that young and old victims of this virus are ending up on ventilators for weeks at a time if they survive.
 To “flatten the curve” and avoid overwhelming our hospitals we have had to become socially isolated, settle in place in our residences, wear masks when going out and remembering to wash our hands and not touch our faces.
 And after three months of dealing with this enemy of grown ups we are now being informed that children who we believed were not at risk of being made seriously ill have suffered as cases of a strange multi system inflammatory syndrome much like Kawasaki disease began to appear at hospitals.

 For months we’ve been hearing about the spread of the coronavirus and rising COVID-19 death rates.
 Some areas of the country have begun to slowly reopen, but others still remain either locked down or people are very restricted.
 While we tend to think of the virus in terms of health and physical illness, there is also a mental health toll to the fear and stay-at-home orders that have resulted from the pandemic.